py-23/loop-case/README.md

 <h2>Solution architecture principles</h2>

 <p>Scalability of the solution: Cloud run allows for horizontal scaling since it is serverless.
-BigQuery allows for petabyte scale storage and scales as the data size increases.</p>
+BigQuery allows for petabyte scale storage and scales as the data size increases.
+Incremental loading is used in dlthub and dbt which is highly effective and scalable for ingesting data from shopify.</p>

 <p>Cost efficiency: Batch ingestion minimizes the API calls made.
-Using dlthub and dbt minimizes costs as they are open source or have free tiers.</p>
+Using dlthub and dbt minimizes costs as they are open source or have free tiers.
+Incremental loading ensures that cpu and storage is charged only for new or updated records.</p>

 <p>Flexibility: the architecture is flexible, supporting new data sources as needed. dbt models are modular and easily extendable, allowing for incremental improvements in the transformation process.</p>